USS Anchor: End-of-war operations

 The war in the Pacific Ocean ended when the Japanese capitulated on 15 August, but Anchor continued to operate at Okinawa until 23 March for a cruise that would take her to Guam, Peleliu, and back to Guam.
 The salvage vessel left the latter port and set sail for Pearl Harbor on 18 June.
 She remained in port for four weeks and then got underway for the west coast of the United States.

 Return to Stateside

 Anchor reached Seattle, Washington, in early July.
 Shortly thereafter, she reversed her course and proceeded back to Pearl Harbor.
 After a brief stay there, the ship sailed back to the west coast.
 She touched at San Francisco on 26 July before sailing on to Seattle, Washington.

 Inactivation and decommissioning

-There, reparations were begun to deactivate the ship.
+There, preparations were begun to deactivate the ship.
 Anchor was decommissioned at Seattle on 16 September 1946, and her name was struck from the Navy list on 13 November 1946.
 The vessel was then transferred to the Maritime Administration.
 She was sold on 23 May 1947 to L. E. Castell, Seattle, Washington.